MeeMofu/ReadmeGen/README.md

     node index.js

-Then just follow the prompt to input the fields for your custom READE
+Then just follow the prompt to input the fields for your custom README.
+Your custom generated README can be found in 'dist' folder.

 ## Tests